raspberrypilearning/green-goals/en/step_4.md

 ## Affordable and clean energy

-Get the **Energy Panda** sprite to respond to the United Nations' Sustainable Development Goal, [Affordable and clean energy](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-7-affordable-and-clean-energy.html){:target="\_blank"}, with a specfic action, sound and setting.
+Get the **Energy Panda** sprite to respond to the United Nations Sustainable Development Goal, [Affordable and Clean Energy](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-7-affordable-and-clean-energy.html){:target="\_blank"}, with a specific action, sound, and setting.

 --- task ---

 Go to the **Code** tab for the **Energy Panda** sprite.

 You will see some code already provided for you.
-The code includes music and text explaining the Affordable and clean energy goal as well as a script that gets the **Energy Panda** sprite to `hide`{:class="block3looks"} `when flag clicked`{:class="block3events"}.
+The code includes music and text that explains the 'Affordable and Clean Energy' goal, as well as a script that gets the **Energy Panda** sprite to `hide`{:class="block3looks"} `when green flag clicked`{:class="block3events"}.

 --- /task ---